 Regular digital recordings may occur as we assess presentation skills.
 These provide a visual record of a student’s progress.
 If available, when a student graduates, these are offered to parents with their child’s academic portfolio.

-There are two, one hour long student-led family conferences held each year for the purpose of presenting student work samples, goal setting and evaluating progress.
-Student led conferences are a significant part of a student’s experience here at Horizons as they give each student a chance to begin to integrated what they are learning and to take ownership of their learning.
+There are two, one hour long student-led family conferences held each year for the purpose of presenting student work samples, goal-setting and evaluating progress.
+Student-led conferences are a significant part of a student’s experience here at Horizons as they give each student a chance to begin to integrate what they are learning and to take ownership of their learning.
 In conference, students have the opportunity to share with others what they value, what they are learning about and an increasing level of self awareness about who they are and how they will be of service in the world.

 Literacy and Math Assessments